yashm0910/backend_journey/rest_api.md

 - we use 'class Meta:' as an inner class that holds metadata (configuration/settings) about the main class
 - with meta ,the logics + model attributes arent messed up and handled seperately

- # INSIDE META
+ - INSIDE/OUTSIDE META
  - class Meta:
-    // 1.
+ - // 1.
 Which MODEL to use
-    model = Product

-    // 2.
-Which FIELDS to include from the MODEL fields = ['id', 'title', 'price', 'collection']
-    / These MUST exist in the Product model

-    // 3.
-Other CONFIGURATION (no logic!)
-    depth = 1                     / How deep to follow relationships
-    read_only_fields = ['id']    / Fields users can't modify
-    exclude = ['password']       / Fields to exclude
+ - // 2. fields to use
+ - outside meta ,logics of the attributes

+- @api_view(['GET','POST']) -decorators
+- GET() is default so we dont need to pass array untill we add more methods
+- in serialization , we do pass data-> get json
+- in desrialization ,we pass json-> get object
+- Mode 1: SERIALIZATION (Object → JSON)
+- Mode 2: DESERIALIZATION (JSON → Object)
+- if data.is_valid() ,perform an operattion ,return response as needed